 In this regards, the scholarly case of Matter of Lisa W. lays out a masterful exposition of the law, as interpreted by family court Judge Olshansky.
 The long and short of it is that Judge Olshansky held that the forensic report could come into evidence despite incorporating hearsay statements of collaterals as long as those collaterals were called as witnesses.

-Assuming that Judge Olshansky’s analysis is followed by your Judge, it may be that your adversary will be unwilling or even unable to bring these collaterals to court.
+Assuming that Judge Olshansky’s analysis is followed by your Judge, it may be that your adversary will be unwilling or even unable to bring these collaterals to court so that the judge will never heard the damaging allegations.

 In rare situations the parties may agree that the expert’s report be entered into evidence without requiring the expert to testify.